The Market for Hemp Extracts Continues to Grow

 The market fundamentals for the hemp industry is spectacular.
 The Brightfield Group, a leading industry analyst organization, recently reported that the market for hemp and CBD alone could hit $22 billion by 2020.

 Due to federal regulation, thousands of small-business owners have been encouraged to enter their local markets without the threat of a major national competitor.

 How Can I Enter the Market?

-A popular point of entry into the hemp and cannabis market is through extracts, especially oils.
-Hemp oil, which is high in CBD, and cannabis oil, which has a high concentration of THC, are both produced by running the plant material through a botanical extraction process.
+A popular point of entry into the hemp market is through extracts, especially oils.
+Hemp oil, which is high in CBD oil, which has a high concentration of delta 9, are both produced by running the plant material through a botanical extraction process.

 There are multiple ways to extract these oils, with supercritical CO2 extraction producing some of the quickest, safest, and purest output.

 But many business professionals wonder: What products can I make from the oil that comes out of the extractor?
 Does hemp oil even need further refinement?
 In this post, we will discuss the different options available for refining oils once they’ve been extracted.